A Geometric Description of Feasible Singular Values in the Tensor Train Format

-\subsection{Organization of Article}
+\subsection{Organization of article}

-In Section \ref{sec:reduction}, we use a so called standard representation to reduce the problem of feasibility to only pairs of singular values.\ In Section \ref{sec:weylhorn}, we give a short overview of the Horn Conjecture and related results, which we apply to our problem with the help of \textit{honeycombs} in Section \ref{sec:honeycomb}.
-In Section \ref{sec:cones}, we thereby identify the topological structure of sets of squared feasible singular values as cones and provide further results as well as algorithms in Section \ref{sec:coneoffea}.
+\BC{kb1}{kb} In \cref{sec:reduction}, we use the \textit{standard representation}, an essentially unique representation which meets important gauge conditions, to reduce the problem of TT-feasibility to only pairs of tuples of singular values.\ In \cref{sec:feasofpairs}, we show the relation to the Horn conjecture, give a short overview of related results, and apply these to our problem with the help of \textit{honeycombs} in \cref{sec:honeycomb}.
+We thereby identify the topological structure of sets of squared TT-feasible singular values as cones, which we further investigate in \cref{sec:coneofsfv}.
+Related algorithms can be found in \cref{sec:algo}.

-\section{Reduction to Mode-Wise Eigenvalues Problems}
+\section{Reduction to mode-wise eigenvalues problems}

-The set of all tensors with (TT-)rank $r$ is denoted as $TT(r) \subset \R^{\Ind}$.
-This set is closely related so called \textit{representations} \cite{Os11_Ten}: